 What Do the Experts Say?

 There is some debate among experts regarding oil pulling.
 Most aren’t really sure what to make of this latest trend.
-Despite that, all would agree that oil pulling can’t hurt you—if you are doing it correctly.
+Despite that, all would agree that oil pulling can’t hurt you—if you’re doing it correctly.

 Experts also advise those who practice oil pulling to not swish the oil for too long.
-While many who practice oil pulling recommend swishing oil for 20 minutes, some experts would say that that is too long.
+While many who practice oil pulling recommend swishing oil for 20 minutes, some experts would say that amount of time is too long.
 Their concern is that you could accidentally breathe some into your lungs, which could negatively affect your health.
 Stick to three to 10 minutes every day.

 How Do You Practice Oil Pulling?